 Administered by Nottingham City Council (the “Grant Managing Authority”) as the accountable body for the Growth Hub project.

-However, applicants must demonstrate exceptional outputs and/ or exceptional value for money and any funding decision will be at the discretion of the Grant Panel.
+All funding decisions will be at the discretion of the Grant Panel.

 Be an SME.